testit-tms/api-client-python/docs/SectionsApi.md

 Rename section

-<br>Use case  <br>User sets section identifier and new name (listed in request example)  <br>User runs method execution  <br>System search section by the identifier  <br>System updates section name using the new name  <br>System returns no content response
+ Use case   User sets section identifier and new name (listed in request example)   User runs method execution   System search section by the identifier   System updates section name using the new name   System returns no content response

 ### Example